Silent House1 Star

 - Release Date

 Chris Kentis and Laura Lau, makers of that pointless lost-at-sea tale Open Water, engage another hollow odyssey with Silent House, a horror movie that’s serviceably scary at first, shot with increasingly annoying shaky camerawork, and leads to a twist that’s enough to elicit catcalls from the audience.
 Elizabeth Olsen plays Sarah, who, along with her dad John (Adam Trese) and uncle Peter (Eric Sheffer Stevens), sets out to refurbish her family’s dilapidated old lakehouse that’s been abandoned for a year.
-The windows are boarded and the power is out, leaving the inside black as pitch.
-All at once, Sarah finds her dad near-dead as she’s chased inside the inescapable house by what’s presumably a band of squatters who’ve moved in.
+The windows are boarded, and the power is out, leaving the inside black as pitch.
+All at once, Sarah finds her dad nearly dead as she’s chased inside the inescapable house by what’s presumably a band of squatters who’ve moved in.
 Weeping and terrified throughout, she investigates noises in the dark only to find countless false scares, and she annoyingly ventures to explore the dank, dripping basement.
-Those clichés turn out to be minor next to the one that comes at the end.
+Those clichés are minor next to the one that comes at the end.

 When we finally discover what’s actually going on, Lau’s script turns into a disturbing if sloppily played psychological thriller with symbolism abound.
 Early on, someone makes an offhand remark about the holes in Sarah’s head, which we learn later reflects mold-ridden holes in the house, making for an obvious metaphor.
-By the time walls start to bleed and characters show up in impossible places, the surreality of what we’re seeing leads to one of the most overused, clichéd devices in movie history.
+By the time walls start to bleed, and characters appear in impossible places, the surreality of what we see leads to one of the most overused, clichéd devices in movie history.
 Though I’ve alluded to it plenty, I’ll avoid coming right out and saying it.
 But when it was revealed, some moviegoers in my screening laughed while others just got up and left.
-One exclaimed “Are you kidding me?”
+One exclaimed, “Are you kidding me?”
 I envied those who left.

 Still, there’s something to be said for Silent House’s choreography, and Martinovic’s skill at following Olsen up and down staircases, in various rooms, outside and back again, and cleverly making it look like one virtuoso shot.
-Other flourishes aren’t so successful, such as when Sarah uses a Polaroid camera’s flash to illuminate the darkened house; inevitably we see movement in the brief flash, but this trick is all to familiar to not expect what’s coming.
-For what feels like a very long 85-minute runtime, we’re all but face to face with Olsen, tolerating genre clichés that can’t be made up for with flashy editing or a good performance.
+Other flourishes aren’t so successful, such as when Sarah uses a Polaroid camera’s flash to illuminate the darkened house; inevitably, we see movement in the brief flash, but this trick is all too familiar not to expect what’s coming.
+For what feels like a very long 85-minute runtime, we’re right there with Olsen, tolerating genre clichés that can’t be made up for with flashy editing or a good performance.
 Shoddy attempts at character development, references to Facebook, and that unforgivable ending sour the experience further, making it almost intolerable.